 Specialized Recreation and Inclusion Services

-Specialized Recreation Services offers many programs to meet the recreational needs of youth (ages 12 and under), teens/young adults (ages 13-20), and adults (ages 21 and up) with developmental disabilities.See More
+Specialized Recreation Services offers many programs to meet the recreational needs of youth, teens, young adults, and adults with developmental disabilities.Learn more about Specialized Programs

 Special Olympics Wake County